DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 If you do not find what you were looking for, there are [other ways to train](/train-to-be-a-teacher).

-Before you start, it’s particularly important to think about your [teacher training personal statement](/train-to-be-a-teacher/how-to-apply-for-teacher-training#writing-your-personal-statement).
+Before you start, it’s particularly important to think about your teacher training personal statement.
 Some people do not get on the course they want because their application has not convinced the admissions team that they’re right for it.

 ## Writing your personal statement

 Your personal statement explains why you want to be a teacher.
-It’s a crucial part of your application - so it’s worth taking your time on it.
+It’s a crucial part of your application so it’s worth taking your time on it.

 It’s your chance to show your motivation, commitment and teaching potential.
 It should be between 500 and 1000 words.
 You could include: